"No matter how much cats fight, there always seems to be kittens." ~ Abraham Lincoln

 Better luck next time, Santa Claus.
 Don’t you know, like all the rest of us golfers do, that it’s best to keep the ball on the fairway?

 Highlight ~ The Santa Claus here was patterned on one of my husband Doug's oldest dearest friends, fantastic golfer Ric Metzger who had just passed away the summer before this artwork was painted.
+See "Carting the Tree to the Clubhouse" below for another Ric-inspired painting.

-"Tee-It-Up Train" (IMAGINARY GOLF SCENE • PAINTED OCTOBER 2006 ACRYLIC ON CANVAS 5X7-INCH)
+"TEE IT UP TRAIN" (IMAGINARY GOLF SCENE • PAINTED OCTOBER 2006 ACRYLIC ON CANVAS 5X7-INCH)

 The timing here for this festive holiday scene was undeniably the day after Christmas ~ as Santa Claus was at the helm of this whimsical steam engine chugging by the little Victorian railway station along the tracks on the way to the golf course.